romanowski/blog/toolfriendly-pattern-match.md

      109: aload         8
 ```

-Pretty much to do in one line?
-And assume that we want to check if our case is eg. hitted.
+Pretty much to do in one line assuming that we want to check if our case is hit.
 So we put a breakpoint in our case line.
-And what - it is hit everytime condition is checked!
+And what - it is hit everytime condition is being checked!
 Why?
 Checking the condition is also in our line - so tooling get information "I was there".

 ## Conclusion: